 The practice had suitable arrangements for working with other health professionals and making appropriate referrals to ensure quality of care for their patients.
 Patients were asked for consent to treatment.
 The dentists discussed options for treatment with patients.

-The dentist did not show understanding about the Mental Capacity Act 2005 (MCA) and what they would do if an adult lacked the capacity to make particular decisions for themself.
+The dentist showed understanding about the principles of the Mental Capacity Act 2005 (MCA) and what they would do if an adult lacked the capacity to make particular decisions for themself.